 Today, however, the Orthodox Church is being taken seriously in this country.
 People who are devoted to Christ but distressed and frustrated by recent doctrinal, liturgical and moral innovations in other churches are turning to the changeless Orthodox Church out of a desire for doctrinal truth and more fullness in worship and spiritual life.
 Many people are discovering Orthodoxy as a place where the search for spiritual reality finds fulfillment.
 St. Innocent's was built by just such a group of people.

-For detailed information on the beliefs and practices of the Orthodox Christian Church check out this article page.
+For detailed information on the beliefs and practices of the Orthodox Christian Church check out this article library.
 Please let us know if you have any questions.

 The beliefs of the Orthodox Christian Church can be summed up most easily in the Nicene Creed, first laid down at the First Ecumenical Council in the year 325 AD: